 Climate Cycle, a 501(c)(3) non-profit organization, was founded in 2008 out of a concern that today’s youth lacked the tools necessary to respond to global warming or benefit from the emerging green economy.
 Today, Climate Cycle leads the charge in catalyzing environmental education in the classroom and in our communities by developing young leaders in sustainability.

-Climate Cycle’s mission is inspiring students to green our world.
-To date, 1,200 Chicagoland K-12 students have participated in our annual Ride to Recharge, an event in downtown Chicago that, like our Dunes to Downtown Ride, raises money for green schools projects.
+Climate Cycle’s mission is to inspire students to green their world.
+To date, 1,500 Chicagoland K-12 students have participated in our annual Ride/Stride to Recharge, an event in downtown Chicago that raises money for green schools projects.